bit-smart-io/smart-bdd-examples/README.md

 Notice how more simple Smart BDD is, much less moving parts.
 1 test class vs 4 files.

-With have removed feature file.
+We removed the Cucumber feature file.
 The feature file has a few main draw backs:

 * It adds complexity of mapping between itself and the source code
-* As an abstraction it will leak in to bottom layers
+* As an abstraction it will leak in to the bottom layers
 * It is very hard to keep feature files consistent
-* When developing with your IDE, it will need to support the feature file, frequently you'll be left with no support
+* When developing in an IDE, it will need to support the feature file, frequently you'll be left with no support

 You don't have these drawbacks in Smart BDD, in fact it promotes bests practices and productively.